slfagrouche/TUTOR/README.md

-# TOTUR_AI_POWERED_APP
+# TOTUR

-TOTUR is an AI-powered application designed to assist users with educational materials by transcribing audio, extracting text from PDFs, and answering questions based on the provided content using advanced AI models and Retrieval-Augmented Generation (RAG).
+TOTUR is an AI-powered educational assistant designed to help users with audio transcription, PDF text extraction, and question answering.
+It leverages advanced AI models and Retrieval-Augmented Generation (RAG) to provide accurate and contextually relevant responses based on uploaded content.

 ## Features